haidery69/DevOps-2024/README.md

 ## Contents

 - [Blog Summaries](blogs/)
-  - Summaries of my last two blogs, where I discuss key DevOps topics and practices.
+  - Summaries of my blogs, where I discuss key DevOps topics and practices.

 - [Sample Repo & DevOps Tooling](sample-repo/)
   - A sample repository demonstrating the application of various DevOps tools like Docker, CI/CD, and automation scripts.